u-boot/u-boot/doc/develop/cedit.rst

 - Writing an FDT file to a filesystem
 - Writing to U-Boot's environment variables, which are then typically stored in a persistent manner
-- Writing to CMOS RAM registers (common on x86 machines)
+- Writing to CMOS RAM registers (common on x86 machines).
+Note that textline objects do not appear in CMOS RAM registers

 For now, reading and writing settings is not automatic.
 See the :doc:`../usage/cmd/cedit` for how to do this on the command line or in a